 A barometer is an instrument used to measure the air pressure as it varies with distance either above or below sea level.
-The instrument was invented by an Italian scientist Evangelista Torricelli in the year 1643.
-He studied the characteristics of the mercury when placed in a vacuum and used that theory to develop the first barometer.
+Italian scientist Evangelista Torricelli invented the barometer in the year 1643.
+He studied the characteristics of mercury when placed in a vacuum and used that theory to develop the first barometer.

-The working of a barometer depends on the balancing of mercury weight in the glass tube with respect to the atmospheric pressure.
+The working of a barometer depends on balancing mercury weight in the glass tube with respect to the atmospheric pressure.
 If the weight of the mercury is less than atmospheric pressure, the mercury level will increase.
 And if the weight of the mercury is more than the atmospheric pressure, the mercury level will decrease.
 The rising and falling of the mercury are measured using the inch scale marked on the glass tube.

 Types of Barometer

-Mercury barometer: This is the most commonly used barometer.
-This was invented by Torricelli in the year 1643.
+This is the most commonly used barometer.
+Torricelli invented this in the year 1643.
 It consists of a glass column with mercury and inches markings on it.
 The top end of the tube is closed and the bottom end is rested in a cup containing mercury known as a cistern.
 To increase the accuracy, these barometers are corrected for ambient temperature and the local value of gravity.
 The reason why mercury is used is because of its density.

-Aneroid barometer: This barometer is made without fluid.
-It consists of an aneroid capsule which is a thin and flexible metal box made from an alloy of beryllium and copper.
-For better expansion and contraction of levers and springs of the box which is due to change in atmospheric pressure outside the box, the box is tightly sealed.
+This barometer is made without fluid.
+It consists of an aneroid capsule, a thin and flexible metal box made from an alloy of beryllium and copper.
+For better expansion and contraction of levers and springs of the box, which is due to a change in atmospheric pressure outside the box, the box is tightly sealed.

 Predict the type of weather near you by watching a barometer.
-As discussed, a barometer is a type of instrument that measures the air pressure.
-Low pressure usually means rainy weather while high pressure means mild cool weather.
+As discussed, a barometer is a type of instrument that measures air pressure.
+Low pressure usually means rainy weather, while high pressure means mild cool weather.
 Well, you don’t need to be a weather expert to understand the weather patterns.
-Build Your own Barometer by gathering the things listed below and following the steps mentioned diligently.
+Build Your Barometer by gathering the things listed below and following the steps mentioned diligently.

 Things you will need